awsdocs/aws-blockchain-templates-developer-guide/doc_source/blockchain-templates-ethereum.md

 ### Example IAM Permissions for the EC2 Instance Profile and ECS Role<a name="blockchain-ethereum-iam-examples"></a>

-You specify an EC2 instance profile ARN as one of the parameters when you use the AWS Blockchain Template for Ethereum\.
+You specify an EC2 instance profile ARN as one of the parameters when you use the template\.
 If you use the ECS container platform, you also specify an ECS role ARN\.
 The permissions policies attached to these roles allow the AWS resources and instances in your cluster to interact with other AWS resources\.
 For more information, see [IAM Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.
 Use the policy statements and procedures below as a starting point for creating permissions\.

 #### Example Permissions Policy for the EC2 Instance Profile<a name="blockchain-ethereum-ec2-instance"></a>